Zjpricz100/Zjpricz100/README.md

 ### Hey there!
 I'm Zach 👋

-I am currently studying Electrical Engineering and Computer Sciences at UC Berkeley with the intention of researching AI, Robotics, and the interaction between computers and human beings.
+I am currently studying Electrical Engineering and Computer Sciences at UC Berkeley with the intention of researching AI applications to health care and the interaction between computers and human beings.
 I am also highly interested in working in industry for software engineering and ML related roles.

 Currently I am working to earn my degree while exploring multiple disciplines within computer science but in my future I plan to build projects and applications that serve to help the general public.
 I am always interested in trying out new skills and fields in order to further build my foundational skills as a developer or engineer.
 Welcome to my Github and thank you for visiting!